Maurice Flanagan: Personal life and death

 In 1955, he married Audrey Bolton, a journalist, with whom he has three children and five grandchildren.

 Flanagan died at his home in London on 7 May 2015 at the age of 86.

+A memorial service was held at The London Oratory attended by many who served under him.
+Gary Chapman, President of Emirates Group, made a tribute to Sir Maurice at the service and Paul Griffiths, CEO of Dubai Airports played the organ.